 Splitting an import declaration

-You can split a message declaration or a paper declaration if only a part of the item to be cleared is inspected or examined or if a part of the goods cannot be released.
-In the Import Declaration Service, splitting an import declaration is not possible.
+If Customs has notified you of control or sampling, you can split a message declaration or a manual declaration if only a part of the declaration header will be inspected or examined or if a part of the goods cannot be released.
+In its notification, Customs will indicate the time limit for splitting the declaration.
+It is not possible to split declarations in the service Import declarations for businesses – special procedures.

-Goods that will not be examined can be released before the inspection.
-You can also split a declaration after the inspection if a part of the goods wait for the inspection result or if a part of the goods cannot be released.
+You can split a declaration if a part of the goods are left to wait for the control result or if a part of the goods cannot be released.

 You must submit the new declarations within the given time limit.
 If you haven’t split the declaration within the time limit, Customs will reject the split declarations.